madhaven/Mixie/README.md

 > mixie alltags
 > ```

+## How to Build

+Mixie uses the library `pyinstaller` to build the python code into an executable
+Run the `build.bat` script to build the script.

 ## Contribute to Mixie

 Visit the [CONTRIBUTING.md](./CONTRIBUTING.md) documentation to learn how to contribute to the project.